-Best Things to do in Lan Kwai Fong
+Best Things to See and Do in Lan Kwai Fong:

 - Drink, dine and party at Dragon I, a favorite Hong Kong club since 1967.
 Even Pharrell Williams has been!

-– Lan Kwai Fong Beer and Music Festival (July only) is when the whole area comes to life (doubly so) with booths of music and entertainment taking to the streets.
+- Lan Kwai Fong Beer and Music Festival (July only) is when the whole area comes to life, with booths of music and entertainment taking to the streets.

 - Enjoy five storeys of eclectic art from Asia, Europe and America at Opera Gallery.

 - The quirky, red brick Fringe Club would be at as at home in the streets of London as in Hong Kong and is home to art exhibitions and free facilities for local artists